Audit And Compliance | The Fastest Growing Digital Economy - the Philippines

 Annual reports

+All businesses, regardless of size, must prepare their paperwork in Tagalog in addition to Spanish and English.
 A journal and a ledger (or their equivalents), which make up a company’s books of account, must be kept up-to-date.
 The Philippine Stock Exchange requires that dealers in securities keep their records for six years, however certain local governments may only require documents to be preserved for three years.
+Accounting records must be kept in Philippine Pesos or in a “functional currency” that is accepted by the SEC and the BIR and is used in operations.
+Companies must maintain a stock and transfers book that must be registered with the SEC; as well as a book of accounts that must be registered with the BIR before use, which consists of the following:- General ledger;

-General journal;
+- General journal;

-Purchase journal;
+- Purchase journal;

-Sales journal; and
+- Sales journal; and

-Cash receipts/disbursements journal.
+- Cash receipts/disbursements journal.